shaneikennedy/pantry/README.md

 The django backend should now be running on port 8000.

-After this we need to run migrations and fill the database with some data to actually use the app:
+After this we need to run migrations and fill the database with some data to actually use the app.
+Open a new shell in the same directory and run the following:

 ``` shell
 python manage.py migrate